SMI and Apple: What It Means for the Future of Eye Tracking

 For now, the devices are of course excellent eye trackers, and as hardware they will remain worthwhile using.
 On the software side, current SMI customers may want to switch, to ensure that the most advanced and up-to-date methods are available to them (not to mention the otherwise lacking software support).

-For those who are in the process of procurement or even waiting on funding that includes details of SMI eye trackers, the same high-level quality research is possible through the following companies, filling the gap that SMI leaves behind:
+For those who are in the process of procurement or even waiting on funding that includes details of SMI eye trackers, the same high-level quality research is possible through the following companies (among others), filling the gap that SMI leaves behind: